mazaytsev/image-recognition-service/README.md

 where client_port is requester application port.
 Be ready to get response in GET request-body by this IP.

 # API
-To get an answer send GET-request to /predict
+To get an answer, send GET-request to /predict

 Parameters:
 * url - image URL (requiered)